-The Health and Wellbeing Board produce annual reports to summarise progress against the Joint Health and Wellbeing Strategy’s aims and priorities.
+The Health and Wellbeing Board will produce annual reports to summarise progress against the Joint Health Strategy's aims and priorities.
 The next will be in spring 2023, reporting on progress in 2022-23.

 Health and support services

-We are responsible for commissioning and providing services to support your health and well-being.
-Find out more about these health and support services.
+Health and Wellbeing Board partners are responsible for commissioning and providing services to support your health and wellbeing - find out more about these health and support services.

-The Rutland Information Service is a separate website that provides a wide range of additional information on health and well-being, including where to get further help and advice.
+The Rutland Information Service is a separate website that provides a wide range of information on health and wellbeing, including where to get help and advice.